justmarkup/blog/articles/2016-10-10-enhancing-a-comment-form.md

 ---
-title: Enhancing a comment form: From basic to custom error message to BackgroundSync
+title: Enhancing a comment form - From basic to custom error message to BackgroundSync
 description:
 date: 2016-10-10T14:12:04+00:00
 tags: